Updated June 2026

-Finding the best running shoes for IT band syndrome was critical to my recovery after six weeks of forced rest.
-The sharp, burning pain on the outside of my right knee appeared at mile 3 of every run and forced me to stop completely.
+Finding the best running shoes for IT band syndrome was critical to my recovery back in late 2017, when a severe case of ITBS forced me to DNS my first marathon in Philadelphia.
+Sidelined for 8 weeks with a sharp, burning pain on the outside of my right knee that flared up at mile 3 of every single run, I had to stop completely and walk home in defeat.

 However, the problem wasn’t just weak glutes (though that was a big part).